 - (b) [...] - [...] in relation to a specific applicant where the country has not been designated as safe third country at Union or national level, provided that the conditions set out in paragraph 1 are met with regard to that applicant. - 2b.
-The concept of safe third country may only be applied provided that: - (a) an [...] individual assessment of the particular circumstances of the applicant has [...] been carried out taking into account elements submitted by the applicant justifying why the concept of safe third country would not be applicable to him or her the applicant cannot demonstrate the existence of elements justifying why the concept of safe third country is not applicable to him or her, in the framework of an individual assessment; - (b) in case of unaccompanied minors, where there are clear indications that the applicant will be admitted or readmitted by the third country and it is not contrary to his or her best interest.
+The concept of safe third country may only be applied provided that: - (a) [...]the applicant cannot demonstrate the existence of elements justifying why the concept of safe third country is not applicable to him or her, in the framework of an individual assessment; - (b) there is a connection between the applicant and the third country in question on the basis of which it would be reasonable for that person him or her to go to that country, including because the applicant has transited through that third country, or if there is no such connection, the applicant consents to go there;

-Member States may under national law provide for rules requiring a connection between the applicant and the third country concerned on the basis of which it would be reasonable for that person to go to that country.
+- (c) in case of unaccompanied minors, where there are clear indications that the applicant will be admitted or readmitted by the third country and it is not contrary to his or her best interest.

 - 3. [...]
-Where the EU and a third country have jointly come to a statement, arrangement or an agreement that migrants admitted under this statement, arrangement or agreement will be protected in accordance with the relevant international standards and in full respect of the principle of non-refoulement, the conditions of this Article regarding safe third country status may be presumed considered fulfilled in the absence of evidence to the contrary and without prejudice to paragraph 2b.
+Where the EU and a third country have jointly come to an agreement that migrants admitted under this agreement will be protected in accordance with the relevant international standards and in full respect of the principle of non-refoulement, the conditions of this Article regarding safe third country status may be presumed fulfilled without prejudice to paragraph 2b.

 - (a) [...]

 - (b) [...]

 - 4. [...]

 - 5. [...]

 - 6. [...]

 - (a) [...]

 - (b) [...]

-- 7. Where the third country in question does not admit or readmit the applicant to its territory or does not reply within a time limit set by the competent authority, the applicant [...] shall have [...] access to the procedure in accordance with the basic principles and guarantees provided for in Chapter II and Section I of Chapter III.
+- 7. Where the third country in question does not admit or readmit the applicant to its territory, the applicant [...] shall have [...] access to the procedure in accordance with the basic principles and guarantees provided for in Chapter II and Section I of Chapter III.